fpiernas/FBP/README.md

     Mat reconstruction=iradon(filtered_sinogram,false); //perform back projection.
 Change false to true if sinogram is a full turn renormalize255_frame(reconstruction); //normalize to 255
     imwrite("Reconstruction.jpg",reconstruction); //save reconstruction

+**How to get data to use with the program**

+Just record a video of the object spinning through X-Rays.
+You don't have to cut the video so the file consists of a loop of the object, the code will later ask you to cut it.

 **How to use the code to reconstruct a 3D object from a CT scan video**